bminer/node-twilio-api/README.md

 - <a name="incomingCallEvent"></a>incomingCall Event - Triggered when the Twilio middleware receives a voice request from Twilio.

+## Testing

+twilio-api uses nodeunit right now for testing.
+To test the package, run `npm test` in the root directory of the repository.

+**BEWARE:** Running the test suite *may* actually place calls and cause you to incur fees on your Twilio account.
+Please look through the test suite before running it.

 ## Disclaimer

 Blake Miner is not affliated with Twilio, Inc. in any way.